Artist: Jacques Louis David (French, Paris 1748–1825 Brussels)

-This is one of the greatest portraits of the eighteenth century, painted when David was at the peak of his powers and had become the standard-bearer of French Neoclassicism.
-Lavoisier is best known for his pioneering studies of oxygen, gunpowder, and the chemical composition of water.
-In 1789, his theories were published in the Traité élémentaire de chimie.
-The illustrations in this book were prepared by his wife, who is believed to have studied with David (a portfolio of her drawings rests on the armchair to the left).
-Through his post as commissioner of gunpowder, Lavoisier was involved in a political scandal that led him to withdraw the present painting from the Salon of 1789.
-Despite his service to the Revolutionary regime, he was guillotined along with twenty-seven other tax collectors.
+This great double portrait was painted when the artist, at the peak of his powers, had become the standard-bearer of French Neoclassicism.
+Lavoisier is known for his pioneering studies of oxygen, gunpowder, and the chemical composition of water.
+In 1789 he published a treatise on chemistry illustrated by his wife, who is believed to have been David's pupil.
+Lavoisier was involved in a political scandal which led him to withdraw the present painting from the 1789 Salon.
+Despite his service to the revolutionary regime, he was guillotined.